randolf.ca

 free()

-'d after it's no longer needed. std::bad_alloc | When malloc() fails to allocate memory |
+'d after it's no longer needed. std::bad_alloc | If malloc() fails to allocate memory |

 std::overflow_error | If the amount of data exceeds the amount of data in the ring buffer |

-len | Amount of data to remove |
+len | Maximum quantity of data to move |

 data | Where to store the datanullptr = allocate the needed memory using malloc() |